newsguildny/nytimesguild.org/INFRASTRUCTURE.md

 nytimesguild.org is served by a Global HTTPS Load Balancer (LB), which has two backends:

 1. A Google Cloud Storage (GCS) backend bucket, www-nytimesguild-org, which is accessible to the public internet.
 Only public web pages are deployed to this bucket.
 2. An App Engine backend service, which is protected by IAP.
-Only private web pages are deployed to this App Engine service.
+This hosts our private [Library](https://github.com/nytimes/library) instance.

 The GCS bucket is connected to Cloud CDN, with 1 hour TTLs.